pedroveneziano/js-fall-2014/homework/wk1.md

 If you feel overwhelmed, step away and come back to it, ask one of your classmates for help, use google to search for answers or send me an email.

+To complete this exercise, you'll need a Mac OS computer with a plain text editor installed.
+I suggest using [Sublime Text](http://www.sublimetext.com/), [Atom](https://atom.io/) or [Text Wrangler](http://www.barebones.com/products/textwrangler/).

 ### Using The Command Line

 You're all familiar with manipulating files and folders (directories) on your computers using their graphical interfaces (GUI).
 Almost every computer system also provides a text-only interface.
 Just as you can copy, move, create and delete files using your computers graphical interface, you can perform these actions via the command line.
 Using the command line can take some time to get used to, but the work pays off.
 Here we're just going to go through some basics.
 In many ways it will feel less efficient than using your computer's GUI.
 But the command line provides us the most direct access to Git.
 The following instructions are for __Mac OS__.
 You can perform all these operations on a Windows computer, but they're different.
 If you use a Window's computer, I would try to perform this part of the exercise on a lab computer.

 - Create a folder (directory) on your Desktop, called `command-line`
 - Open it in Finder and resize it so it takes up the right half of your screen.
-- Open Terminal.app (type command+space and type Terminal to find it in spotlight) and resize it so it takes up the left half of your screen.

 Your colors and fonts might be different, but it should look like something like this:

 ![screen shot](https://github.com/miniatureape/js-fall-2014/raw/master/assets/images/command-line-setup.png "Screenshot of command line setup")

+For the rest of this exercise, I'll be asking you to enter commands on the terminal.
+You should type each one (don't copy and paste) and then hit the `enter` key.

+- Open Terminal.app (type command+space and type Terminal to find it in spotlight) and resize it so it takes up the left half of your screen.
 - Type `cd ~/Desktop/command-line`

 Commands have a few parts.
 Here `cd` is the command name.
 The second part is its 'argument.'
 With this command you're telling the terminal to change directory to the directory you just made.